Find a Yacht

 Café Barrio – a very stylish bar in the old town, which sometimes has live music on, of all types and sounds.
 There’s a reasonably lively atmosphere, particularly at the weekends (83 Eth.
 Antistasis, Preveza).

-Diem espresso – the place to go for cocktails – including the ‘Jack Sparrow’ which is served in a pirate mug, which sounds like a nice gift for your skipper?
+Diem espresso – the place to go for cocktails – including the ‘Jack Sparrow’ which is served in a pirate mug, which sounds like a nice gift for your skipper, no?
 (Eleftheriou Venizelou, Preveza).

 Places to Stay

-Zikas Hotel *** – c. £35 for a double room – the nearest hotel to the marina, as well as being one of the best value hotels in the area, on account of its out of town location.
+Zikas Hotel *** – c. £35 for a double room – the nearest hotel to the marina, as well as being one of the best value hotels in the area (on account of its slightly out of town location).
 All rooms have a balcony, with some having brilliant views out over the sea and the marina.

 Dioni Boutique Hotel **** - c. £100 for a double room – located in the heart of the old town, and just 500m from a beach, this is an elegant hotel, and the staff go out of their way to give you exceptional service.
 Breakfast is included.

 Preveza City Hotel *** - c. £60 for a double room - this is a comfortable hotel, with a brilliant room-rate given its location in the old town, and without being more than 600m to the marina.
 The hotel serves a decent breakfast and can even lend you free hire bikes to go exploring whilst you wait for your boat to be ready.

 The main marina in Preveza is pretty much in the heart of this cosmopolitan town, which means that everything you need is close to hand.